LeXing1105/3D-Printed-EEG-arrays-headsets/README.md

 (4) the individual flat or fingered electrodes for array assembly.

+The models (.stl files) are in the Model folder, the pictures of printed prototypes are also provided in this folder.

 Flexible printing filaments can be used for making those models.
 I used commercially available TPU filaments to make them in my own cases.
 For electrode manufacturing, we have different options for making Ag/AgCl coated electrodes, directly conductive electrodes, or something else, based on the resources and applications.

 Please refer to the following papers, regarding the fabrication of the electrodes: